Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/features-and-requirements.md

 	-corrupt sections
 	-invalid files
 -Executable must raise a flag on detection of suspicious g-code and ask for manual approval.
--Executable file must have an associated configuration file that may be used to edit:
+- Executable file must have an associated configuration file that may be used to edit:
-	-maximum permitted filament.
+	- maximum permitted filament.
-	-maximum temperature of the print head.
+	- maximum temperature of the print head.
-	-directory for scanning
+	- directory for scanning
--Executable must have a web-based UI that can:
+- Executable must have a web-based UI that can:
-	-change settings in associated configuration file.
+	- change settings in associated configuration file.
-	-show errors in the form of pop up messages.
+	- show errors in the form of pop up messages.
-	-show statistics related to g-code.
+	- show statistics related to g-code.
--Executable must connect to Octoprint via a Wi-Fi connection and send scanned files.
+- Executable must connect to Octoprint via a Wi-Fi connection and send scanned files.
--Executable must receive diagnostic information from Octoprint and display them on the UI, including:
+- Executable must receive diagnostic information from Octoprint and display them on the UI, including:
-	-temperature of print head.
+	- temperature of print head.
-	-current layer.
+	- current layer.
-	-dispensed filament.
+	- dispensed filament.
--Security program must exist in the form of an executable file.
+- Security program must exist in the form of an executable file.

 ## Nonfunctional Requirements
 -Executable should not impede normal function of its resident computer system.